 Infants and children are particularly susceptible to complications from viral gastroenteritis.
 A caregiver should talk with a healthcare professional for advice if they are concerned.

-Seek help if the child has any of the following symptoms or signs:
+Seek help if the child has any of the

 - drowsiness, irritability, lack of energy

 - diarrhea lasting longer than 24 hours

 - black, tarry stools or signs of blood or pus